-- The reason for Medicare coverage. - The number of employees working for your Employer
+- The reason for Medicare coverage. - The number of employees working for your Employer.

-These are the rules for deciding when this Plan pays first
+These are the rules for deciding when this Plan pays first.

-This Plan pays benefits before Medicare in these cases
+This Plan pays benefits before Medicare in these cases:

-- Medicare entitlement based on age if either You or your Covered Dependent(s) is entitled to Medicare due to reaching age 65 and both of these apply: - You remain an active employee. - $\circ\,$ Your Employer has 20 or more employees in the current or preceding Benefit Period. - Medicare entitlement, prior to age 65, based on disability if You or your Covered Dependent(s) is entitled to Medicare because of disability and You have current employment status with your Employer as defined by federal law. - Medicare entitlement based on end stage renal disease (ESRD).
+- Medicare entitlement based on age, if either You or your Covered Dependent(s) is entitled to Medicare due to reaching age 65 and both of these apply: - $\circ~$ You remain an active employee. - Your Employer has 20 or more employees in the current or preceding Benefit Period. - Medicare entitlement based on end stage renal disease (ESRD).
 If You or a Covered Dependent(s) is entitled to Medicare because of ESRD, this Plan pays first during the first 30 months.
 After that, Medicare pays first.

 Medicare pays benefits first if none of the above rules applies.
-If Medicare pays first under these special rules, You will not be covered by this Plan any longer but You may be able to enroll in one of the other medical benefit plans GuideStone offers to coordinate with your Medicare benefits.
+If Medicare pays first under these special rules, You will not be covered by this Plan any longer, but You may be able to enroll in one of the other medical benefit plans GuideStone offers to coordinate with your Medicare benefits.
 Call GuideStone for more information about these plans.